AS-90: History

-It remains in UK service and equips three field regiments supporting armoured infantry brigades for the foreseeable future.
+In 2008 and 2009, a capability enhancement programme primarily upgraded AS-90's electronic system.

 In 2008, there were 134 AS-90 in service further reduced to 117 by 2015.
-In 2008 and 2009, a capability enhancement programme primarily upgraded AS-90's electronic system.
+By April 2016, there were 89 AS-90 in active service.
+This was how it remained until the beginning of Russian invasion of Ukraine in 2022.

 The initial expected out-of-service date for the AS-90 had been 2030, but this was later delayed to 2032 with a replacement planned to enter service in 2029.
+The Russian invasion of Ukraine in 2022 changed these plans.

 On 24 April 2022, the Daily Express reported that AS-90s and 45,000 artillery rounds would be sent to Ukraine but that was subsequently denied by Defence Secretary Ben Wallace.
 On 14 January 2023, British Prime Minister Rishi Sunak announced that Britain would send 30 AS-90 to Ukraine, amongst other supplies (including 14 Challenger 2 tanks), for use in the ongoing Russo-Ukrainian War.

-To fill the gap in British Army artillery left buy the donation, the UK government announced they were buying 14 Archer Artillery Systems in March 2023.
-The deal was negotiated in just eight weeks as part of the urgent operational requirements procurement process; the first vehicles are to be fully operational by April 2024.
-The purchase will fill a hole in capabilities until a new system is decided upon as part of the Mobile Fires Platform program, which the Archer is one of the competitors in.
+To fill the gap in British Army artillery left by the donation, the UK government announced they were buying 14 Archer Artillery Systems in March 2023.
+The deal was negotiated in just eight weeks as part of the Urgent Operational Requirement procurement process; the first vehicles were planned to be fully operational by April 2024.
+The purchase was meant to fill a hole in capabilities until a new system would be decided upon as part of the Mobile Fires Platform programme, where Archer was a competitor.
+On April 23, 2024 the UK government announced that the AS-90 would be replaced by the RCH 155.

-Development

-AS-90 started in the mid-1980s as a private venture on the gamble that the tri-national SP70 would fail.
-When this did occur, the Ministry of Defence (MoD) issued a cardinal point specification on one page for a new 155 mm self-propelled gun.
-The MoD was also required to consider the US "Paladin", an upgraded M109 howitzer.
-The MoD undertook studies in 2006–09 to "up-gun" the Royal Navy's main shipboard gun armament, the 4.5 inch Mark 8 naval gun, to accept 155mm ammunition from the AS-90.
-This would have introduced a common gun calibre for the British Army and Royal Navy, helping with ammunition logistics, and encouraging joint Army-Navy development of extended-range and precision-guided shells.
-The Royal Navy did not adopt this gun system.
+In 2025 it was reported in defence news websites that all British AS-90 had been donated to Ukraine and the British Army had ended its usage of AS-90.